Auto-da-fé: History

 Once granted permission from the Pope to conduct inquisitions, the monarchs began establishing permanent trials and developing bureaucracies to carry out investigations in most of the cities and communities in their empire.
-The first Iberian auto-da-fé took place in Seville in 1481: the six accused were found guilty and executed.
+The first Iberian auto de fé took place in Seville in 1481: the six accused were found guilty and executed.
 Later, Franciscan missionaries brought the Inquisition to the New World.

+The Portuguese Inquisition was established in 1536 and lasted officially until 1821.
+Its influence was much weakened by the late 18th century under the government of the Marquês de Pombal.

+Autos de fé also took place in Goa, New Spain, the State of Brazil, and the Viceroyalty of Peru.
+Contemporary historians of the Conquistadors, such as Bernal Díaz del Castillo, recorded them.
+Although records are incomplete, one historian estimates that about 50 people were executed by the Mexican Inquisition.

+Scale and numbers

 The exact number of people executed by the Inquisition is not known.
 Juan Antonio Llorente, the ex-secretary of the Holy Office, gave the following numbers for the Inquisition excluding the American colonies, Sicily and Sardinia: 31,912 burnt, 17,696 burned in effigy, and 291,450 reconciled de vehementi (i.e., following an act of penance).
 Later in the nineteenth century, José Amador de los Ríos gave even higher numbers, stating that between the years 1484 and 1525 alone, 28,540 were burned in person, 16,520 burned in effigy and 303,847 penanced.
 However, after extensive examinations of archival records, modern scholars provide lower estimates, indicating that fewer than 10,000 were actually executed during the whole history of the Spanish Inquisition, perhaps around 3,000.

-The Portuguese Inquisition was established in 1536 and lasted officially until 1821.
-Its influence was much weakened by the late 18th century under the government of the Marquês de Pombal.Autos-da-fé also took place in Goa, New Spain, the State of Brazil, and the Viceroyalty of Peru.
-Contemporary historians of the Conquistadors, such as Bernal Díaz del Castillo, recorded them.
-Although records are incomplete, one historian estimates that about 50 people were executed by the Mexican Inquisition.